Global & Local Center for Mental Health Disparities

 - Liberia: Our researchers have been involved in collaborations with the University of Liberia and the Liberia Ministry of Health and Social Welfare (MOHSW) for over a decade.
 The partnership began as U.S. and Liberian researchers conducted a needs assessment of mental health issues in Liberia in order to inform the development of the country’s first National Mental Health Policy, which was enacted in 2009.
 In 2016, we facilitated and supported Liberia’s second psychiatrist, who has been instrumental in helping inpatients at the country’s only psychiatric hospital, many of whom had been institutionalized for months or even years, to be safely discharged and returned home to their loved ones.

 - Somaliland Neurology and Psychiatry Residency Program: In collaboration with the University of Hargeisa in Somaliland and the Minister of Health of Somaliland, we have established the country’s first integrated neurology and psychiatry residency program.
 The first cohort of residents have been selected and began the residency in Spring 2017.

 - Collaboration with the Lesotho-Boston Health Alliance (LeBoHA): LeBoHA was established over a decade ago and seeks to strengthen management, policy, planning and clinical capacity in the health sector of Lesotho.
 LeBoHA is led by Dr. Brian Jack, Chief of Family Medicine at the BU School of Medicine.
 Researchers in the Department of Psychiatry recently traveled to Lesotho with Dr. Jack and are pursuing a collaboration to integrate mental health care into primary care through the training of in-country nurses.

-For more information about the Global Local Center for Mental Health Disparities, please contact:
+For more information about the Global and Local Center for Mental Health Disparities, please contact:

 Christina P.C.
 Borba, PhD, MPH